ymelero/PEPA-P/README.md

   and abolished feudal privileges, serving as a symbol of progress and inspiring.
   </p>
   Still, while our contribution may not shape societies like a Constitution, we hope it serves as a small but meaningful step toward preserving the ecological richness that is us all.
-Let's hope we get funding!
   </p>
 </p>